AEDs: The Shocking Truth About Automated External Defibrillators

 Quick!
 Somebody grab the Defib!
 You never know, that somebody could be YOU.
 This article outlines the information you need to know about defibrillators.
-(Reading time around 5 min.)
+(5 minute read)

 Table of Contents

-AEDs.
-And how to use them.
-Here’s the shocking truth!
-An Automatic External Defibrillator (AED) is a life-saving device that can treat abnormal heart rhythms due to Sudden Cardiac Arrest (SCA), a condition where the heart unexpectedly stops pumping.
+AEDs and how to use them – here’s the shocking truth!
+An Automated External Defibrillator (AED) is a life-saving device that can treat abnormal heart rhythms due to Sudden Cardiac Arrest (SCA), a condition where the heart unexpectedly stops pumping.

 “Over 33,000 people experience an out-of-hospital cardiac arrest in Australia every year.
 Less than 9% will survive.
 The first 5 minutes after a person has a cardiac arrest are the most critical.
 For every minute that passes, the chance of survival decreases.
 Defibrillators can be used for certain cardiac arrhythmias which occur in around 20-30 per cent of all cardiac arrests.
 Early cardiopulmonary resuscitation (CPR) and defibrillation within the first 8-10 minutes can increase the chance of survival by up to 75 per cent.”